 Posted on Friday, December 10th, 2021 at 11:16 am

-Whether you’re riding a motorcycle, it’s important to be thinking about motorcycle safety.
+When you’re riding a motorcycle, it’s important to think about motorcycle safety.
 Every year, thousands of Americans are severely injured in motorcycle accidents that are largely preventable.
 By following the steps outlined below, you can help to protect yourself when riding your motorcycle and other drivers with whom you share the road.

 Maintaining your focus is important.
 There are many factors that might take your focus off the road.
 It’s important to be well-rested when you drive, as drowsy or sleepy driving can be dangerous and cause serious accidents.
 Be attuned to your surroundings so you can anticipate when a driver in the next lane doesn’t see you and may swerve into your lane without signaling.

 In addition to these precautions, you should keep on the lookout for potential exterior hazards.
 Factors like roadside construction, weather conditions, and nearby accidents can all pose a threat to any motorcyclist who isn’t alert.

 If you have pressing questions about a motorcycle accident you were involved us, contact us today to discuss your case.
 We can advise you on how to protect your rights and seek full and fair compensation for injuries sustained during common types of motorcycle accidents.

 In addition to remaining aware of potential distractions on the road, you should also pay attention to weather conditions.
 Heavy precipitation, whether rainfall or snowfall, can be extremely dangerous, as increased rainfall and increased snowfall can cause your motorcycle to spin out.
 In addition to precipitation, freezing temperatures can create black ice and icy patches on the road, increasing the risk of hydroplaning and losing the ability to steer.